 For one, there’s bridging loans and bridging finance; usually a short-term loan which can ‘bridge’ the gap when you don’t have quite enough funding and are looking for more.
 Then there are personal loans which, for instance, can offer the chance to borrow up to £15,000 over five years and have a fixed repayment period.
 These loans, however, tend to be unsecured which means that the interest might be a little higher to mitigate the bank’s risk.
 What’s more, there are even loans specifically for home improvement and you could even consider an over-extended overdraft facility or credit card option.

 The best thing to do is to consult with experts on the matter, rather than diving in headfirst and taking the first funding you feast eyes on.

 RELEASE SOME EQUITY

 The addition of an extra building or the complete remodelling of a house can be pretty pricey, and if a repayment period of five years or under simply won’t suffice, fortunately, there are other options at your disposal.
 For these projects, it might be a good idea for the homeowner to tap into the house’s equity; the difference between the capital outstanding and the value of the property.
 Banks are often keen to finance this as it automatically provides security against the loan.

 For homeowners, it’s important to remember to explore equity options via reputable institutions in order to get the best deals.
 Equity loans for renovation purposes can be done over the remaining term of the mortgage, or a fixed period as agreed with the financial institution.
-The norm is around ten years, and unless a fixed rate has been booked and approved, the interest can fluctuate.
+The norm is around ten years.
+However, unless a fixed rate has been booked and approved, the interest can fluctuate.
 This option is good if the finance period is ten years or more, or if the finance amount is high.
 Moreover, the interest rates on these loans tend to be a little more favourable than personal loans.

 LIVE FRUGALLY AND SAVE